infinix flip

 Status: Approved by House (March 2021), Pending in Senate Committee level (August 2020)

 Possible effects on tech: National and local government, as well as government-owned and -controlled corporations (GOCCs) are mandated to adopt safe and efficient digital means of receiving payments.
-Merchants may also be required by local government units (LGUs) through ordinance to adopt digital payment mechanisms.
+Merchants may also be required by local government units (LGUs) through ordinance to adopt mechanisms.

 In addition, promotion on financial and digital literacy shall also be undertaken along with laying down a framework for incentives to encourage the adoption of digital payments.
 Earlier this year, President Duterte issued Executive Order (EO) No. 170, s.
 2022 that mandates government agencies to adopt digitalization of payments, with a timeline placed at six months after the creation of the implementing rules and regulations (IRR) for full implementation.
 Then again, an executive order, as the name implies, is different from a republic act.
 For instance, EO No. 170, s.
 2022 was issued using existing laws such as Republic Act No. 8792 (Electronic Commerce Act) as statutory basis, whereas legislation can only be repealed by a similar act of Congress.